rachieg2/final_project/README.md

 kill 1
 ```

 The above `Make` call does not rebuild the scraped data, as it takes about 8 hours.
-If you want to build that first, you can call the following commands in a bash environment in the repository folder:
+If you want to build that first, you can call the following commands in a bash environment in the repository folder, after you have started `Docker` in the background:

 ```bash
 ./run_docker.sh bash